-Name Signature

-Position Date

-Property

-This acknowledgment is to be completed by all employees of Equity LifeStyle Properties, Inc. and its affiliates and returned to the Company's General Counsel.
+Name Position Signature Date Property This acknowledgment is to be completed by all employed Counsel. ees of Equity LifeStyle Properties, Inc. and its affiliates and returned to the Company's General

 Employees with certain responsibilities will periodically be required to complete an additional questionnaire which will be furnished to them separately.